frederic-perez/AmE-dictionary/data/idioms.md

 __go for (something)__
 __go for a run__
 __go for a spin (to some place)__ To go for a brief, leisurely drive (to some place). _Hey Noah, fancy going for a spin to the grocery store with me?_ _Jenny just got a new car for her birthday, so I think we’re going to go for a spin after school._
-__go for broke__ :dart: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._
+__go for broke__ :dart::two: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._ :es: y a por todas
+__go for it__ To put forth the necessary effort or energy to do or pursue something, especially in the face of any doubt or trepidation.
+Often used as words of encouragement.
 __go for the jugular__ _Go straight for the jugular._
 __go Galt__ :dart::two: To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
 Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
 Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
 __go granular__ To examine something in detail.